Kerala remembers the one and only Balika Sadanam on Gandhi Jayanthi Day

 Every year the week-long celebration of Gandhi Jayanti is flagged off from here.
 After the demise of Nayanar, the Sadanam was run successfully by his wife Kayaratt Madhaviyamma till she was 76.
 She had been staying there along with 54 other inmates including 59 Harijan girls.
 After her demise, malpractices among the authorities put an end to this shelter home and its functioning.
 The inmates were sent to another orphanage.
 Later, in 2015, the Sadanam restarted functioning led by UL Foundation, the philanthropic wing of Uralungal Labour Contract and Cooperative Society Limited upon the request of the former district collector N Prasanth IAS.

-C K Hareendranath, an executive member of the Nayanar Balika Sadanam society said that many leaders like Indira Gandhi, EMS Namboodiripad and many more had visited the Sadanam and it was like a home for them.
+C K Hareendranath, Secretary of Nayanar Balika Sadanam society said that many leaders like Indira Gandhi, EMS Namboodiripad and many more had visited the Sadanam and it was like a home for them.
 Sreejith S, one of the office-bearers shared his experience that on a fine working day in 2019, a car unexpectedly stopped at the gate.
 After a few minutes, the driver of the car came for an appointment to visit Sadanam.
 The office-bearers, even though confused, allowed them to enter.
 Surprisingly, the guest was Tushar Arun Gandhi, the great-grandson of Mahatma Gandhi.
 Tushar Arun Gandhi paid homage at the memorial to Gandhi and appreciated the initiatives of the foundation.

 The Nayanar Balika Sadanam was re-established as UL Care Nayanar Sadanam after the undertaking by ULCCS with the support of District Administration in association with Nayanar Children’s Homes’ Society.
 Now, UL Foundation runs a project, the institute of vocational training and placement for adults with intellectual challenges, conceived by Kozhikode district administration.